ErikMcClure/bad-licenses/README.md

 * **[Winamp Collaborative License](winamp.md)**

-  A "source-available" license that says you can't fork the project, which means it is illegal to click the fork button on GitHub (???), and also makes it impossible to create any pull requests without push access to the original repo.
+  A "source-available" license that says you can't fork the project, which means it is illegal to click the fork button on GitHub (which is [a violation of the GitHub ToS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license)) and also makes it impossible to create any pull requests without push access to the original repo.
 [Source](https://github.com/WinampDesktop/winamp/blob/community/LICENSE.md)